InfiniteAICreations/awesome-llm-projects/README.md

 ### 📰 Web Sites
 - [Dora](https://www.dora.run/): Design and publish stunning 3D & animated websites effortlessly, without the need for coding.
 - [Design2Code](https://salt-nlp.github.io/Design2Code/): How Far Are We From Automating Front-End Engineering
+- [Tempo](https://www.tempolabs.ai/): Tempo generates and edits high-quality react code directly in your codebase so you can ship UIs in minutes.

 ### 🗜️ Hardware
 - [Groq](https://wow.groq.com/): Groq is on a mission to set the standard for GenAI inference speed, helping real-time AI applications come to life today.